-NVM Express (NVMe) 1.2.1 and prior revisions define a register level interface for host software to communicate with a non-volatile memory subsystem over PCI Express (NVMe over PCIe).
-This specification defines extensions to NVMe that enable operation over other interconnects (NVMe over Fabrics).
+NVM Express[TM] (NVMe[TM]) revision 1.2.1 and prior revisions define a register level interface for host software to communicate with a non-volatile memory subsystem over PCI Express[TM] (NVMe[TM] over PCIe[TM]).
+This specification defines extensions to NVMe that enable operation over other interconnects (NVMe[TM] over Fabrics).
 The NVM Express revision 1.2.1 specification is referred to as the NVMe Base specification.